Unity-Technologies/ml-agents/docs/Training-Configuration-File.md

 | `gail > use_actions`   | (Optional, default = `false`) Determines whether the discriminator should discriminate based on both observations and actions, or just observations.
 Set to True if you want the agent to mimic the actions from the demonstrations, and False if you'd rather have the agent visit the same states as in the demonstrations but with possibly different actions.
 Setting to False is more likely to be stable, especially with imperfect demonstrations, but may learn slower. |
 | `gail > use_vail`      | (Optional, default = `false`) Enables a variational bottleneck within the GAIL discriminator.
 This forces the discriminator to learn a more general representation and reduces its tendency to be "too good" at discriminating, making learning more stable.
 However, it does increase training time.
 Enable this if you notice your imitation learning is unstable, or unable to learn the task at hand. |

+### SAC-specific Reward Signal

-**SAC-specific reward signal**- All of the reward signals configurations described above apply to both PPO and SAC.
+All of the reward signals configurations described above apply to both PPO and SAC.
 There is one configuration for reward signals that only applies to SAC.

 | **Setting**        | **Description** |
 | :------------------| :--------------- |